mariiapol/Coffee-Wifi-Project/README.md

 # Coffee-Wifi-Project
-Flask, WTForms, Bootstrap and CSV.
-Start building dynamic web pages using Flask with templates and dynamic pages
+Start building dynamic web pages using Flask with templates and dynamic pages.

+100 Days of Code.
+Udemy.
+Day 62.